North Hills, Los Angeles: Colonization and mission era

-Europeans first arrived at the valley during the Spanish Portolá expedition in August 5, 1769, and named it Valle de Santa Catalina de Bononia de los Encinos.
-After having friendly encounters with the native people and camping in the southern valley, they crossed through the central valley, where North Hills is located, on the 7th and set up camp at the northern foothills before proceeding on their expedition.
+Europeans first arrived at the valley during the Spanish Portolá expedition on August 5, 1769, and named it Valle de Santa Catalina de Bononia de los Encinos.
+They set up camp in the southern valley and had friendly encounters with the native people.
+The expedition left their camp on August 7 and followed native routes to cross the valley, likely passing through the area where North Hills is now located, and set up camp at the northern valley foothills before proceeding in their expedition.
 The colonization of the upper Californias began with the Portolá expedition and advanced in the following years.
 The San Gabriel Mission was founded in 1771, and the Pueblo de Los Ángeles was settled in 1781.

 With the pueblo's founding and by royal edict, all the waters of the Porciúncula River were reserved for use by the new pueblo, including valley lands, and royal concessions for grazing land were issued.
 Francisco Reyes, alcalde of Los Ángeles from 1793 to 1795, established a grazing operation of Rancho Los Encinos near Paséknga which included the agricultural settlement of Achooykomenga, worked by Chumash, Tongva, and Tataviam laborers.
-The rancho was acquired by Franciscan missionaries after being identified as a suitable site for a mission, and on September 8, 1797 the San Fernando Rey de España Mission was founded, placing most of the valley's land, including the area of North Hills, and its indigenous inhabitants under the mission's jurisdiction.
+The rancho was acquired by Franciscan missionaries after being identified as a suitable site for a mission, and on September 8, 1797, the San Fernando Rey de España Mission was founded, placing most of the valley's land, including the area of North Hills, and its indigenous inhabitants under the mission's jurisdiction.

 After the independence of Mexico from Spain, an 1833 government decree led to the secularization of the missions in Alta and Baja California and the San Fernando Mission was officially secularized in 1834.
 The mission became the head of a parish and the government commissioned a mayordomo to oversee the process of secularization and to administer the former mission land.